jjYBdx4IL/soundfiles/README.md

 * if possible, include information about the original author, the web page's url and the downloaded file's name, and, of course, the license;
 * re-encode the file to ogg vorbis using a reasonable bit rate (not larger than 128 kbits/s);
-* rename the file according to Java camel case conventions without spaces etc. and remove cryptic number so we have a nice name ending in lower case '.ogg' (again, try to use existing stuff as a reference to avoid chaos).
+* rename the file according to Java camel case conventions without spaces etc. and remove cryptic numbers so we have a nice name ending in lower case '.ogg' (again, try to use existing stuff as a reference to avoid chaos).

+## TODO

+* generate resource bundle class(es) for type safety/spelling error prevention/easy lookup via IDE code completion/ maybe categorization.